peterkhe1999/CheatSheet/OSED/README.md

 - `0x00` - `0x7F` for forward short jumps,
 - `0x80` - `0xFF` for backwards short jumps.

-After single-stepping through the P/P/R instructions, we will use the `a` command to assemble the short jump and obtain its opcodes:
+After single-stepping through the P/P/R instructions, use the `a` command to assemble the short jump and **obtain its opcodes**:

 `dds eip L4`